security-alliance/frameworks/src/incident-management/README.md

 # Incident Management

-Incident management is a critical aspect of cybersecurity that involves preparing for, detecting, responding to, and recovering from security incidents.
-Effective incident management practices help minimize the impact of security breaches, ensure timely recovery, and prevent future incidents.
+Incident management involves preparing for, detecting, responding to, and recovering from security incidents.
+By thinking about incident management prior to actually experiencing an incident, you can help increase the likelihood of a timely recovery.

 ## Contents